 Since April is Earth Month, now is the perfect time to appreciate what we have growing here, in our own state.

-Each week on the blog, we will be featuring a different wildflower or shrub native to Florida that may or may not be new to you.
-All of which can be found in our newly-expanded native section, located in both Annuals and Perennials as well as Shrubs and Trees.
+Each week on the blog, we will be featuring a different wildflower or shrub native to Florida that may or may not be new to you, all of which can be found in our newly-expanded native sections, located in both Annuals and Perennials as well as Shrubs and Trees.

 The Star of Your Flower Bed